Martí Moreno: A contemporary sculptor questioning human existence

 SCULPTURE AWARDS

-• Prize “III Certamen de Escultura Silvestre de Edeta 2011”.
-Líria City Council
+Prize “III Certamen de Escultura Silvestre de Edeta 2011”.
+Líria City Hall.

-• Honorable Mention ” IV Figurative Sculpture Award 2010″.
-Badajoz City Council
+Honorable Mention ” IV Figurative Sculpture Award 2010″.
+Badajoz City Hall.

-• 1st Prize “Galarsa Sculpture 2009”.
+1st Prize “Galarsa Sculpture 2009”.
 XIX Autum Awards.
-Chiva City Council
+Chiva Town Hall.

 Art works in institutions